God Is Good!

 God Is Good! was supported by the release of "Good (Can't Be Anything Else)" and "Ain't Nobody" as singles.
 "Good (Can't Be Anything Else)" peaked at No. 39 on the US Christian Airplay chart.
-"Ain't Nobody" peaked at No. 10 on the US Hot Christian Songs chart.
+"Ain't Nobody" peaked at No. 5 on the US Hot Christian Songs chart.
 "Forever & Amen" was released as a promotional single from the album.
 The album is also being promoted with the God Is Good!
 Tour, spanning eight cities across the United States in 2023.

 The album debuted at No. 45 on Billboards Top Christian Albums chart in the United States.
+At the 2023 GMA Dove Awards, God Is Good! was nominated for Worship Album of the Year and Long Form Video of the Year awards.

 Background

 In June 2022, Cody Carnes announced that he will be recording his first live album on July 7–8 at The Belonging Co in Nashville, Tennessee.
 On September 2, 2022, Carnes announced that he will be releasing his first live album, God Is Good!, on September 30, 2022.

 Release and promotion

 Singles

 Carnes released "Good (Can't Be Anything Else)" accompanied with its live music video on August 19, 2022, as the lead single from the album.
 "Good (Can't Be Anything Else)" peaked at No. 42 on the US Christian Airplay chart.

 On September 30, 2022, "Ain't Nobody" impacted Christian radio in the United States as the second single from the album.
-"Ain't Nobody" peaked at No. 22 on the US Hot Christian Songs chart.
+"Ain't Nobody" peaked at No. 5 on the US Hot Christian Songs chart.